FrBrenno/ma1_stagh500_snellium/camera_control/portfolio/2 - project/documentation/Architecture/Code Architecture Explanation.md

 ![Architecture Diagram with Device Module](./doc/device_module_daemon_architecture.png)

 The concept was to introduce a **Device module**, serving as a higher-level abstraction layer than the individual module abstractions.
 Any module dealing with devices that need to be discovered and managed would implement this **Device abstraction**, incorporating only the device-specific logic.
 This approach reduces code duplication, provides a straightforward interface for core classes, and allows module abstractions to be more focused and specific.

 In this architecture, all **device sets**, **discoverer sets**, and **threads** are handled within the new module.
 The methods employed in these classes must be implemented by any device, ensuring consistent and easy setup.
 To achieve this, **Device** and **Discoverer interfaces** were introduced.
 For the analogous code that varies only by the type of device handler, such as communication or backend classes, a bridge section was created with **template classes** for devices and discoverers.
 These template classes are still abstract, while the module abstraction defines the specific device handler types.

-To this day, 12th September, I am still implementing this module and reiterating it.